aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/listcollection/addcopy/_index.md

 ### Remarks

 The source list can be from any document.
-If the source list belongs to a different document, a copy of the list is created and added to the current document.If the source list is a reference to or a definition of a list style, the newly created list is not related to the original list style.
+If the source list belongs to a different document, a copy of the list is created and added to the current document.

+If the source list is a reference to or a definition of a list style, the newly created list is not related to the original list style.

 ### Examples